lucalin17081994/kolenkitv3/README.md

 * Outdated.
 This was a side-project I did for my brother's business.
 He ended up selling the business but I did end up finishing the prototype.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
-# kolenkitv3